An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Analysis of the Proposed Protocol

 For the purpose of analyzing the double-spending probability, here we make same assumptions about the network model and the miners.
-Our assumptions resemble the state-of-the-art analysis of double-spending in bounded delay models for Nakamoto consensus \cite{nakamoto-always-wins,guo-btc-sec-lat,our-sec-lat-extended,cao2023tradeoff, our-random-delay}.
-As analysis of double-spending probability in the bounded delay models requires a good understanding of the possible adversarial attacks within the delay intervals, we advise the reader to check the cited papers.
+Our assumptions resemble the state-of-the-art analysis of double-spending in bounded delay models for Nakamoto consensus \cite{nakamoto-always-wins, guo-btc-sec-lat, our-sec-lat-extended, cao2023tradeoff, our-random-delay}.
+As analysis of double-spending probability in the bounded delay models requires a good understanding of the possible adversarial attacks within the delay intervals, we assume sufficient familiarity with the models/attacks/approaches in the cited blockchain analysis papers.
 Here, we try to explain the analysis in as simple and concise terms as possible.
+Note that, by showing that the upper bound on double-spending decreases exponentially, we essentially prove both the safety and the liveness properties under $\Delta$-synchronous settings due to the occurrence of Nakamoto blocks \cite{nakamoto-always-wins}.